Melbourne Renegades: Successful seasons (2017–2019)

-Consecutive wooden spoons (2019–2022)
+Recent dip in form (2019–2022)

 Following the success of the 2018–19 championship victory, coach Andrew McDonald left his role as head coach in October 2019, less than two months before the beginning of the 2019–20 Big Bash League season.
 Michael Klinger, who had recently retired from first-class cricket, was appointed coach of the Renegades on 26 November 2019.
 After signing Pakistani visa players Usman Shinwari and Faheem Ashraf, they pulled out on the eve of the start of the season.
 Their replacements were English duo Harry Gurney, who played in the BBL championship the previous season, and Richard Gleeson.
 The Renegades struggled with injuries and form throughout the season, finishing the season in 8th position, but did finish the season on the winners list, defeating the Brisbane Heat by seven wickets.

 The following season in 2020–21 had a similar outcome to its predecessor.
-Visa recruit Imran Tahir pulled out of the season due to personal reasons, and returning Australian test bowler James Pattinson was re-called to the national team and was unavailable for selection.
+Visa recruit Imran Tahir pulled out of the season for personal reasons, and returning Australian test bowler James Pattinson was re-called to the national team and was unavailable for selection.
 Frontline spinner Cameron Boyce also withdrew from the season due to illness.
 Despite winning their first match of the season against the Perth Scorchers, the Renegades hit an all-time low, losing two matches by over 100 runs, and being consistently outperformed.
 The season did however see the unearthing of young players such as Jake Fraser-McGurk, Mackenzie Harvey, Will Sutherland, Zak Evans, Mitchell Perry and Peter Hatzoglou.
 The Renegades finished the season in 8th position again, but did register one more victory in comparison to the previous season.
 Just days after the Renegades' final victory of the 2020–21 season against the Hobart Hurricanes, Michael Klinger stood down as head coach.
 Aaron Finch also stood down as captain of the team just weeks before the start of the 2021–22 Big Bash League season, replaced by new recruit Nic Maddinson.
 This didn't result in a change of fortune as the Renegades finished in 8th position for the third reason in a row.
 The shining highlight was Cameron Boyce taking four wickets in a row in the final match of the season against the Sydney Thunder.